ibs-lab/cedalion/docs/getting_started/colab_setup.md

 ### 2. Use Google Drive
-During the execution of the first notebook cell a connection was created between your Google Drive and the instance running the notebook.
+During the execution of the first notebook cell, a connection was created between your Google Drive and the instance running the notebook.
 The drive is mounted under `/content/drive`.